John Oldcastle: Lollardy

 Lollardy had many supporters in Herefordshire, and Oldcastle himself had adopted Lollard doctrines before 1410, when the churches on his wife's estates in Kent were laid under interdict for unlicensed preaching.
 In the convocation which met in March 1413, shortly before the death of Henry IV, Oldcastle was at once accused of heresy.

 But his friendship with the new King Henry V prevented any decisive action until convincing evidence was found in one of Oldcastle's books, which was discovered in a shop in Paternoster Row, London.
 The matter was brought before the King, who desired that nothing should be done until he had tried his personal influence.
 Oldcastle declared his readiness to submit to the king "all his fortune in this world" but was firm in his religious beliefs.

 When Oldcastle fled from Windsor Castle to his own castle at Cooling, Henry at last consented to a prosecution.
-Oldcastle refused to obey the archbishop's repeated citations, and it was only under a Royal Writ that he at last appeared before the ecclesiastical court on 23 September 1413.
+Oldcastle refused to obey archbishop Thomas Arundel's repeated citations, and it was only under a Royal Writ that he at last appeared before the ecclesiastical court on 23 September 1413.

-In a confession of his faith he declared his belief in the sacraments and the necessity of penance and true confession, but he would not assent to the orthodox doctrine of the sacrament as stated by the Bishops, nor admit the necessity of confession to a priest.
-He also said the veneration of images was "the great sin of idolatry".
-On 25 September he was convicted as a heretic.
+In a confession of his faith, Oldcastle declared his belief in the sacraments and the necessity of penance and confession addressed to God, but he would not assent to the orthodox doctrine of the sacraments as stated by the Bishops, nor admit the necessity for the Sacrament of Confession and Absolution being administered by a priest.
+He also said, similarly to the Iconoclasts of the Byzantine Empire and in contradiction of St John of Damascus, that the use of Christian art as an aid to prayer is, "the great sin of idolatry".
+On 25 September, Oldcastle was convicted as a heretic and sentenced to execution by burning.

-King Henry V was still anxious to find a way of escape for his old comrade, and granted a respite of forty days.
-Before that time had expired, Oldcastle escaped from the Tower by the help of one William Fisher, a parchment-maker of Smithfield.
+King Henry V was still anxious to find a means of sparing the life of his old comrade, and ordered a reprieve of forty days in the hopes that Oldcastle might repent his views.
+Before that time had expired, however, Oldcastle had escaped from the Tower with the help of one William Fisher, a Lollard parchment-maker from Smithfield.